WalletScrutiny/WalletScrutinyCom/_android/com.mycelium.wallet.md

 ---

-**Disclaimer**: The authors of this project have contributed to Mycelium.
+**Disclaimer**: Authors of this project have contributed to Mycelium.

 **Independent re-builds**: